rbchan/applied-popdy/notes.md

 - Do M&M exercise for Lincoln-Peterson

+- Schedule Jake Knox

+- Project
+  * Remove mention of rubric, or make sure that students don't use it during peer review

 ## For 2024

 - Show deer data from N GA on body condition and density